 Demographic information on the Libraries & archives Industry Group in the US.
 Male employees tend to earn more than Female employees, with average respective salaries of $35,770 and $29,732.
 So too tend to earn more than other races and ethnicities in this industry.

 Estimates of the sources of the costs and the purchasers of the products in the Libraries & archives Industry Group.
 Based on estimates from the Bureau of Economic Analysis, this section indicates the amount of money spent by a specific industry in other industries.
 Information has the highest single input, by dollars, to the Libraries & archives Industry Group, and the largest industry purchasing services from the Libraries & archives Industry Group is Information.

 In this visualization, click on a category to expand or collapse it.
 All of the industries listed to the left are those places from which the highlighted industry has made purchases.
 They are the intermediate inputs to the highlighted industry.
 All those industries listed on the right side are those industries that have made purchases from the highlighted industry.
 They are the use of outputs of the highlighted industry.
 The visualizations below offer alternative ways to see and understand this data.

 Growth projections of the Libraries & archives Industry Group, both by number of employees and output, from the Bureau of Labor and Statistics.
 The national workforce is projected to grow 0.6% in the next ten years.
 The Libraries & archives Industry Group has a lower projected workforce growth at -0.1%.
 Its projected 10-year growth in output (2.9%) is higher than the projected national growth in output (2.2%).
-Web developers is the occupation within Libraries & archives expected to see the most growth in the next ten years.
+Photographic process workers & processing machine operators is the occupation within Libraries & archives expected to see the most growth in the next ten years.